Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-There are 12 games on Sunday and one Monday Night Football matchup that highlight the Week 16 NFL schedule, making this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $75 in bonus entries.
-An NFC South matchup has Baker Mayfield and the Tampa Bay Buccaneers visiting Bryce Young and the Carolina Panthers, with both teams at 7-7 and battling for divisional supremacy.
+There are 10 games on Sunday and one Monday Night Football matchup that highlight the Week 17 NFL schedule, making this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $75 in bonus entries.
+A key NFC matchup has Caleb Williams and the NFC North champion Chicago Bears visiting Brock Purdy and the San Francisco 49ers, with both teams at 11-4 and battling for the top spot in the conference.
 That game could help find some value on the best DFS apps.
 Sunday also features six NBA games, NHL and college basketball matchups.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.